 So what am I whining about?

 To me, the issue is that all of these are good (and sometimes great) but are offered up from a “push” perspective, i.e. what we think ITSM practitioners want/need?
-I believe that we need to find out what would make the most difference to the lives of our ITSM community peers and address these opportunities.
+I believe that we need to find out what would make the most difference to the lives of our IT service management community peers and address these opportunities.

-So, I think that we need to do at least five things as a community to help here:
+So, I think that we need to do at least five things as an IT service management community to help here:

-1 – Recognize that we are a community and an ITSM community that often struggles with the same issues (particularly with ITIL adoption).
+1 – Recognize that we are a community and an IT service management community that often struggles with the same issues (particularly with ITIL adoption).

 2 – Offer up our time to help out others (and often ourselves).